-If the message does not get Delivered, read, replied or Accepted (depending on the escalation condition), then the policy will trigger and the first escalation target will be added to the message.
+If the message does not get Delivered, read, replied or Accepted (depending on the escalation condition) by everyone on the thread, then the policy will trigger and the first escalation target will be added to the message.

 All new recipients are notified per their individual alerting policies.

 Note: Messages sent to groups will escalate per the group's escalation policies and not the users's.